Exotic Multiplications on Periodic Complex Bordism: Introduction

 Despite the plethora of work that has gone into understanding the standard multiplication on $MUP$ \cite{Ando,HopLaw}, there are some reasons to prefer the `exotic' multiplication that is $\Sigma^{\infty}_+ BU[\beta^{-1}]$.
 Perhaps the main reason is the latter's clear connection to topological complex $K$-theory, as mediated through another theorem of Snaith:

 \begin{thm}[Snaith \cite{SnaithOriginal}] There is an equivalence of homotopy commutative ring spectra

 \end{thm}

 \begin{rmk} Unlike with periodic complex bordism, the above equivalence can be lifted to one of $\mathbb{E}_\infty$-ring spectra.
-This folklore result follows from the existence of a symmetric monoidal inclusion functor
+This follows immediately from \cite[Theorem 6.2]{BakerRichter}, and one can also deduce it from the existence of a symmetric monoidal inclusion functor

 \end{rmk}

 Since the determinant map is an infinite loop map, one has the following theorem:

 \begin{thm}[Snaith] There is a map of $\mathbb{E}_\infty$-ring spectra